WE1ZARD/DBI/update_log.md

+## DBI 773
+- Fix for installing mods with ips files only

 ## DBI 772
 - Archive with the new version of DBI + config + location file with the new repository